-Under the terms of the binding Letter Agreement with Alexco, of which the second and third stage earn-in's are subject to TSX Venture Exchange ("TSX-V") approval, Banyan may earn up to 100% interest in the McQueston property in three (3) stages:
+Under the terms of the binding Letter Agreement with Alexco, Banyan may earn up to a 100% interest in the McQuesten property in three (3) stages:

-• Initial 51% Option Interest - COMPLETED.
-The Company was required, over a period of four (4) years, to issue in stages a total of 1.6 million common shares in the capital of the Company, and to incur in stages minimum exploration expenditures totaling \$1.6 million on the Property.
+- Initial 51% Option Interest COMPLETED.
+The Company was required, over a period of four (4) years, to issuein stages a total of 1.6 million common shares in the capital of the Company, and to incur in stages minimum exploration expenditures totaling \$1.6 million on the Property.
 Banyan will act as the Property's operator during the initial four-year term and has the option to defer expenditures into a 5th year.
-Following the earning of the 51% Option Interest, a JV will be formed and Banyan will have the ability to elect to earn an additional 24%.
+Following the earning of the 51%Option Interest, a joint venture ("JV") will be formed and Banyan will have the ability to elect to earn an additional24%. - Additional 24% Interest In order to earn the Additional 24% Interest, such that Banyan would have an aggregate interest of 75% in the Property, within three (3) years Banyan must spend an additional \$1 million in exploration expenditures, deliver a Preliminary Economic Assessment and pay Alexco \$600,000 in cash or shares of Banyan.
+Upon having earned the Additional 24% Interest, Banyan will continue to act as the Property's operator and mayelect to earn an additional 25%. - Additional 25% interest In order to earn the Additional 25% Interest, such that Banyan would have an aggregateinterest of 100% in the Property, within two (2) years Banyan must pay Alexco \$2 million in cash or shares, delivera Pre-Feasibility Study and grant Alexco a 6% NSR royalty with buybacks totaling \$7 million to reduce to a 1% NSR royalty on Au and a 3% NSR royalty on Ag.